Skip to main content

 Importing a page

-Shogun’s page importer allows you to import into Shogun any page built using a Shopify 2.0 theme.
+Shogun’s page importer allows you to import into Shogun any page built using a Shopify Online Store 2.0 theme.
 This tool also allows you to work with and make edits to sections imported into Shogun from Shopify.
 Keep reading to learn more about how to use the feature and its limitations.

 • If you have built pages in Shopify using a Shopify 2.0 theme, you will see those pages listed in the “Shopify Pages” section of the Pages dashboard.